ladybug-tools/hb-radiance-primer/text/components/Daylight_Control_Schedule.md

 * ##### min_power_in
 A number between 0 and 1 for the the lowest power the lighting system can dim down to, expressed as a fraction of maximum input power.
 (Default: 0.3).
 * ##### min_light_out
 A number between 0 and 1 the lowest lighting output the lighting system can dim down to, expressed as a fraction of maximum light output.
 Note that setting this to 1 means lights aren't dimmed at all until the illuminance setpoint is reached.
-This can be used to approximate manual light-switching behaviour when used in conjunction with the off_at_min_ output below.
+This can be used to approximate manual light-switching behavior when used in conjunction with the off_at_min_ output below.
 (Default: 0.2).
 * ##### off_at_min
 Boolean to note whether lights should switch off completely when they get to the minimum power input.
 (Default: False).